-A Q-icon card that contains the phrase "until any Q-Flash" has its effect only until the next Q-Flash card is played from a hand or encountered by any crew or Away Team, then is discarded.
+A Q-icon card that contains the phrase "until any Q-Flash" has its effect only until the next Q-Flash card occurs, for either player.

 Q-Net

 This event affects only Ship cards.
 It has no effect on The Sheliak, the Borg Ship dilemma, , The Nexus, etc. See adjacent.